vitorrebula/vitorrebula/README.md

-<p align="left">Currently pursuing a degree in Software Engineering, I’m in my 3rd semester and have developed strong qualities like patience, leadership, organization, and dedication.
+<p align="left">Currently pursuing a degree in Software Engineering, I’m in my 5th semester and have developed strong qualities like organization, and dedication.
 I'm passionate about continuous learning, particularly in software development.
 I currently work at Vetta, a company within the SMS Group, where I specialize as a developer focusing on React with TypeScript.
 My role involves utilizing libraries such as ReactFlow and building components with a strong emphasis on best practices, performance optimization, and unit testing.

 At Vetta, I've also gained significant experience working with Node.js and PostgreSQL, broadening my backend skills.
-While I have a deep appreciation for front-end development—my primary passion—I enjoy thinking holistically about a product’s entire workflow.
+While I have a deep appreciation for front-end development—my primary passion — I enjoy thinking holistically about a product’s entire workflow.
 Beyond my role at Vetta, I also freelance, creating systems and web pages.
 I take great satisfaction in designing seamless user experiences, always striving to bridge functionality with aesthetic appeal.
 Ultimately, front-end development remains my preferred area, where I can merge my technical expertise with my enthusiasm for design.

 <h3 align="left">Connect with me!</h3>